 |27||Click Upload metadata file and select the file containing your SCP subaccount’s SAML Service Provider metadata you’ve download in step 13.
 Click Add.|

-Next, add a new Reply URL.
-The already existing reply URL was taken from the SAML metadata file and is the Assertion Consumer Service URL for the SAML protocol response message of your SCP tenant-specific XSUAA service instance,
+Next, change the Reply URL.
+The already existing value was taken from the SAML metadata file and is the Assertion Consumer Service URL for the SAML protocol response message of your SCP tenant-specific XSUAA service instance,

-However, for RFC 7522, the SAML assertion is sent to the token endpoint of your XSUAA service instance, which is almost the same URL as for the SAML protocol.
-Just copy the value of the already existing reply URL, and replace “saml/SSO” with “oauth/token” in the new URL to add.
+However, for RFC 7522, the SAML assertion is sent to the OAuth token endpoint of your XSUAA service instance, which is almost the same URL as for the SAML protocol.
+Just replace “saml/SSO” with “oauth/token” in the existing URL.

-After adding the new URL, activate the Default checkbox for it.
-This ensures that the Recipient URL is set correctly in the generates SAML assertion by AAD.
+This ensures that the Recipient URL is set correctly in the generates SAML assertion by Azure AD.

 |35||Select Manage – Expose an API from the navigation menu, and click + Add a client application|

 Enter the client ID copied in step 23 into the corresponding field.
-This will authorize the web app frontend application to request a SAML assertion from AAD for the backend service application.
+Also activate the checkbox for the Authorized scopes.
+This will authorize the web app frontend application to request a SAML assertion from Azure AD for the backend service application.

 Confirm with Add application.

 The trust relationship for SAML is bi-directional.
-In this step, the exported metadata file from AAD will be imported into the SCP subaccount to finalize the trust setup.
+In this step, the exported metadata file from Azure AD will be imported into the SCP subaccount to finalize the trust setup.